borgmatic-collective/borgmatic/docs/how-to/monitor-your-backups.md

 ## Error hooks

-When an error occurs during a backup or another action, borgmatic can run configurable shell commands to fire off custom error notifications or take other actions, so you can get alerted as soon as something goes wrong.
+When an error occurs during a `prune`, `create`, or `check` action, borgmatic can run configurable shell commands to fire off custom error notifications or take other actions, so you can get alerted as soon as something goes wrong.
 Here's a not-so-useful example:

 ```yaml
 hooks: